AlvinWenJH/agentic-rag/README.md

-# Vectorless RAG System
+# Achivist

 A visual-first document processing and query system that uses computer vision and AI for intelligent document analysis without traditional vector embeddings.

 ## 🚀 Overview

-The Vectorless RAG system revolutionizes document processing by:
+The Achivist system revolutionizes document processing by:

 - **Visual-First Architecture**: Converting PDFs to images and using computer vision for analysis
 - **Hierarchical Topic Trees**: Organizing document content in structured, navigable trees